Hellenism (modern religion): Naming and terminology

-Theology & Values
+Theology and values

 When discussing theology, opinions are divided.
 Some argue that theology is a fundamental part of the ancient tradition and an integral part of ancient philosophy.
-They argue that the philosophical texts of ancient philosophers discussing religion and the existence of gods form the theology of Hellenic religion.
 Some groups, such as YSEE, have published materials about the ancient Greek religion that include a section on theology and praxis, but without specific reference to philosophers or philosophical movements.
 Others disagree that theology is a central part of the ancient religion and practice.
 They argue that since they do not have any dogmas or holy books, theology only relates to philosophical movements such as Epicureanism, and that at the community level, they reject any association with specific philosophical paths.
 They see any such choice as a personal one, not one that should be endorsed by a group or the community, as is the case with monotheistic religions.
 They consider the rituals based on mythology, with myths forming the basis of their festivals, and there is no theology behind them.

 This perspective does not mean that members of the community or broader Hellenic religious milieu can do whatever they please.
 It is acknowledged that there are certain principles, rooted in tradition, that should be followed and accepted by members.
-As one follower stated, "you can't be dogmatic in our circles, because we don't have a dogma [laughing], … there are of course some guiding principles that one needs to follow because they are based on tradition, these are things that you need to follow".
+As one follower stated, "you can't be dogmatic in our circles, because we don't have a dogma [laughing], ... there are of course some guiding principles that one needs to follow because they are based on tradition, these are things that you need to follow."
 This means that values are still present and should be adhered to.
-In some cases, they are openly stated in the group’s texts:“The values that govern and guide Labrys religious community are: Eusebia (Piety), in our relationship with the Gods; Organikotis (Kinship), in our relationships within the Community; Dikaiosyne (Justice), in terms of members’ relations within the Community and also as a guiding principle in the conduct of the community as a whole towards third parties.
-The members of Labrys religious community also aim at achieving Eudaimonia [happiness] through attaining freedom, autonomy and self-sufficiency”.It is clear that certain values are held in common within the community and should be accepted by members, but there is no such requirement for theological or philosophical beliefs.
+In some cases, they are openly stated in the group's texts:

+It is clear that certain values are held in common within the community and should be accepted by members, but there is no such requirement for theological or philosophical beliefs.
 As one member stated, "it doesn't matter if you have read Homer or Hesiod.
 The most important is piety.
 To be possessed by Gods and be pious is the A and Z." Piety was mentioned by most, if not all, members as one of the most important values that people should follow in their everyday lives.